darshanlahamage/C-Multi-Threading/README.md

 ### Performance Optimization

-The use of atomic operations helps achieve basic synchronization without the need for more complex locking mechanisms.
-However, it's essential to note that this approach may not be as efficient as using standard mutexes, especially in more complex scenarios.
+The use of atomic operations and standard mutexes helps achieve synchronization, ensuring data integrity and preventing race conditions in a multithreaded environment.